-This is bad for a number of reasons: it puts strain on the engine, gearbox and drive shaft, it can unbalance the car and, in extreme cases, it can sometimes even make the wheels lock.
+This is bad for several reasons: it puts strain on the engine, gearbox and drive shaft, it can unbalance the car and, in extreme cases, it can sometimes even make the wheels lock.

 Turning to the auto blip

-Because not all of us have the time, skill or application to perfect even the more basic rev counting, there are some cars that will do it for us.
+Because not all of us have the time, skill or application to perfect even the more basic rev counting, some cars will do it for us.

 The way it works is by using a combination of sensors in the clutch mechanism, gear lever and transmission that are all connected by the car’s engine management system.

 When it senses that there is a downward gear change that’s about to be made, a separate automatic throttle kicks in to raise the revs to the required speed.

 The only sign the driver has that this is happening is when they see the rev counter go up momentarily.